andrew/ultimate-awesome/README.md

 - [awesome-badge](https://github.com/mrjohannchang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .
 - [awesome-data-activation](https://github.com/nagstler/awesome-data-activation) - A curated list of awesome Data Activation resources, libraries, tools and applications.
+- [awesome-multilingual-llm-benchmarks](https://github.com/naiveneuron/awesome-multilingual-llm-benchmarks) - A curated list of multilingual and/or non-English benchmarks for Large Language Models (LLMs) or NLP models and tools in general.
 - [Frontend-Resources-List](https://github.com/NarendraKoya999/Frontend-Resources-List) - This Repository contains List of Frontend Development Interview Questions.
 - [awesome-unreasonable-effectiveness](https://github.com/naveenarun/awesome-unreasonable-effectiveness) - A list of papers, blog posts, etc. talking about the unreasonable effectiveness of X in Y.
 - [unity-awesome](https://github.com/NeonArray/unity-awesome) - A curated list of rad Unity resources aimed at making my life (and your life) easier.